SLIPO-EU/FAGI/README.md

 `fileC`: Optional tag.
 Specifies the output filepath of the fused dataset (`l_mode` only).
 If no value is specified the default name will be "outputC.nt" under the output directory defined above.

+`ambiguous`: Optional tag.
+Specifies the output filepath of the dataset containing ambiguous linked entities.
+If no value is specified the default name will be "ambiguous.nt" under the output directory defined above.

 `stats`: Optional tag.
 Specifies the path of the statistics file.
 By default a file with name "stats.txt" will be written under the output directory defined above.

 | Mode        | Description